AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

             - for analysis by Athena
 - Traffic Mirroring
     - capture and inspect n/w traffic in VPC
+    - simply copies the traffic, no analysis
+        - for analysis, use N/w Firewall
 - VPC Wizard options
     - single public subnet
     - public and pvt subnets